ryankueter/FreeDataExports/README.md

 ## Dependency Injection

-If you want to dependency inject...
+Dependency injection is not required to use this library and this feature is not yet fully implemented.
+But if you want to include dependency injection...

 ```csharp
 using FreeDataExports;